What is Cardiomyopathy?

 Alpha lipoic acid is a protective agent against cardiovascular disease (x).
 It is one of the most powerful, effective antioxidants known, although it is not as well known as other antioxidants like vitamin E (x).
-Take 600 mg one to two times daily, or as directed by a physician.
+Take 600 mg of ALA one to two times daily, or as directed by a physician.

 There are many medication approaches that can help treat an enlarged heart, such as:

 - Angiotensin receptor blockers (ARBs) — ARBs lower blood pressure.